-When most people hear the word camouflage they might think of modern digital camo, woodland camo, or some combination of Bundeswehr or other foreign camouflage style.
+When people hear the word “camouflage,” they often associate it with modern digital camo, woodland camo, or various foreign camouflage patterns like those used by the Bundeswehr or other countries.

-Before we get into the function of Ranger Green or Olive Drab let’s look at what they are.
+Before we dive into the specific functions of Ranger Green and Olive Drab, let’s take a closer look at what these colors actually are.

 *Three different Olive Drab Greens: OD #9, #3, #7.
 For more information read here.